SuperOfficeDocs/crmscript/docs/api-reference/classes/NSTrayAppAgent/NSTrayAppAgent.md

 # NSTrayAppAgent

-Interface for the TrayApp Agent
+Interface for the TrayApp Agent.